Help for Immigrants at Risk of Deportation

 - Illegal entry.
 If you have entered the U.S. illegally, you may be deported back to your native country.
 There are some exceptions to the rule, such as refugees fleeing from a country with Temporary Protected Status, but the majority of people who are caught being in the country illegally will face deportation.
 You may also be deported if your petition for asylum is denied.

 - Criminal activity.
 If you are convicted of committing a crime, you face removal – even if the crime is a misdemeanor.
 However, people who are accused of crimes, or cop to a plea bargain of a lesser crime, may also be removed.
-Attorney Patrick Slaughter’s background as a criminal defense attorney, combined with his in-depth knowledge of immigration law, gives him an advantage other attorneys do not have, because he knows what it takes to build a case for ICE detainees.

 - Visa violations.
 If you are here on a B-2 temporary visa as a tourist and pick up a part-time job, you could face deportation.
 Visa laws are very specific; violating the terms could be enough to have you removed.

-- Green card holders and visa holders are eligible for public assistance, but only for a while.
+- Public charge.
+Green card holders and visa holders are eligible for public assistance, but only for a while.
 If you become a public charge for five years, you may be removed back to your native country.

 - Marriage fraud.
 The rules governing marriage are very, very strict.
 Fraud is a felony in America, and if your marriage is found to be fraudulent, you could be removed to your home country.
-Even if you marriage is legal, you can still be deported if you and your spouse did not fill out the proper forms for you to stay in America.
+Even if your marriage is legal, you can still be deported if you and your spouse did not fill out the proper forms for you to stay in America.